-When users are viewing your published workbook components, they cannot change its content.
-However you can specify cells as parameters which the viewer can enter values into, and Excel formulas can key off of those parameters to drive modification of other cells.
+The fact that users viewing published workbook components cannot change content.
+However, cells can be specified as parameters that viewers can enter values into.
+Excel formulas can key off those parameters to drive modification of other cells.
 This modification is nondestructive.

-Published spreadsheets can be used as data sources for other spreadsheets or reports.
+Using published spreadsheets as data sources for other spreadsheets or reports.

-Server level functionality also allows for enterprise level efficiencies, i.e. rather than having a server open 20 different copies of the same big workbook for 20 different users, it knows to open one copy and share it.
+Server-level functionality that allows for enterprise-level efficiencies (i.e., rather than having a server open 20 different copies of the same big workbook for 20 different users, it knows to open one copy and share it).

 PowerPivot

-So what’s this “PowerPivot” thing?
-As if people were not already making Excel jump through enough hoops with the data that can currently be stored in worksheets, PowerPivot is a new add on for Excel 2010 that allows a user to import data from various sources into “tables” within Excel.
-These sources include relational DB’s, OLAP cube DBs, other Excel files, text files, cloud services, and feeds from reporting service reports.
+So what’s this PowerPivot thing?
+As if people were not already making Excel jump through enough hoops with the data that currently can be stored in worksheets, PowerPivot is an add-on for Excel 2010 that allows a user to import data from various sources into “tables” within Excel.
+These sources include relational databases, OLAP cube databases, other Excel files, text files, cloud services, and feeds from reporting service reports.

 Once imported, the disparate tables can be linked together via a relationship editor.
-One warning about how PowerPivot handles relationships: in the early release (and still true at the time this is written) Many to Many relationships are not supported.
-For example, if you have a Task table and a Resource table (a task can have many resources and a resource can have many tasks), even if you have an intersection table (Assignments) the aggregation results of something like task work by resource may not be what you expect.
+One warning about how PowerPivot handles relationships: In the early release (and still true at the time this is written) many-to-many relationships are not supported.
+For example, if you have a task table and a resource table (a task can have many resources and a resource can have many tasks), even if you have an intersection table (Assignments), the aggregation results of something like task work by resource may not be what you expect.
 There is a rather technical workaround involving the use of the DAX query language, but for average mortals this is still an issue.
-Presumably Microsoft will address this in their next release.
+Presumably Microsoft will address this in the next release.

-The data is compressed and stored separately from the standard Excel data, although it still resides in the same Excel file.
-A special “VertiPaq Analysis Services” engine is used to process this data.
-Once in place, the data is displayed via Excel Tables, Pivot Tables, Pivot Charts, Filters, Slicers, et al. In short, PowerPivot provides a do-it-yourself data warehouse with limited Analysis Services functionality, accessible via all the user interface functionality you’ve come to expect from Excel.
+The data are compressed and stored separately from the standard Excel data, although they still reside in the same Excel file.
+A special VertiPaq Analysis Services engine is used to process these data.
+Once in place, the data is displayed via Excel tables, pivot tables, pivot charts, filters, slicers, and others.
+In short, PowerPivot provides a do-it-yourself data warehouse with limited Analysis Services functionality, accessible via all the user interface functionality you’ve come to expect from Excel.

-This begs the question: why, if I’m a Project Server user and I already have all of these wiz bang Project Server cubes already built for me, should I care about PowerPivot?
-The answer to that comes down to integration.
-Unless you already have a business process in place to define and update Enterprise Custom Fields from other related business systems within your enterprise, you are likely to need to have an alternative for combining that data.
+This begs the question: Why, if I’m a Project Server user and I already have all of these whiz-bang Project Server cubes already built for me, should I care about PowerPivot?
+The answer comes down to integration.
+Unless you already have a business process in place to define and update enterprise custom fields from other related business systems within your enterprise, you are likely to need an alternative for combining that data.
 PowerPivot provides an option there, and does so in a way that does not depend on the time and expertise of a team of IT specialists.
-As extending Custom Fields in MSP Cubes does have some limitations and a data conversion may be needed to facilitate meeting these limitations, PowerPivot may provide a temporary workaround.
-You may not get the power of a full IT OLAP Cube solution, but in these days of limited resources it can get you started down the road to integration.
+As extending custom fields in MSP cubes does have some limitations and a data conversion may be needed to facilitate meeting these limitations, PowerPivot may provide a temporary workaround.
+You may not get the power of a full IT OLAP cube solution, but in these days of limited resources, it can get you started down the road to integration.

-It’s worth noting that the “Vertipaq” engine is the same engine used by SSAS in its “tabular” mode.
-In fact, when PowerPivot files are published to SharePoint, Excel Services coordinates with SSAS and a server level PowerPivot service to transfer the Excel “database” into SSAS for processing.
-This enables enterprise level efficiencies, as the same data can be shared by multiple users.
+It’s worth noting that the Vertipaq engine is the same engine used by SSAS in its “tabular” mode.
+In fact, when PowerPivot files are published to SharePoint, Excel Services coordinates with SSAS and a server-level PowerPivot service to transfer the Excel “database” into SSAS for processing.
+This enables enterprise-level efficiencies, as the same data can be shared by multiple users.